ethereum-optimism/optimism/specs/glossary.md

 A data availability provider is a service that can be used to make data available.
 See the [Data Availability][data-availability] for more information on what this means.

-Ideally, a good data availability provider such provide strong *verifiable* guarantees of data availability
+Ideally, a good data availability provider provides strong *verifiable* guarantees of data availability

 Currently, the only supported data availability provider is Ethereum call data.
 [Ethereum data blobs][eip4844] will be supported when they get deployed on Ethereum.